Pelvic Floor Physiotherapy Etobicoke

 Pelvic floor physiotherapy can help alleviate the pain and disability associated with lower back pain.
 Recent scientific studies provide evidence of this.
 One 2013 study concluded that pelvic floor exercises combined with physiotherapy treatment provided significant benefits for patients suffering from lower back pain.

 Our physiotherapists are ready to consult with patients with lower back pain and assess the role of pelvic floor dysfunction as part of a treatment plan.
-We are proud to offer one of the best physiotherapy teams in the Etobicoke community and are ready to help you improve your quality of life.

 Is pelvic floor physiotherapy covered by OHIP?